GreysTone/SFU-CMPT-000-ASGN-1/README.md

 ***Author: Danyang Song (Arthur)***

-*More details on completing this project, see https://github.com/GreysTone/SFU-CMPT-000-ASGN-1.*
+*For More details, see https://github.com/GreysTone/SFU-CMPT-000-ASGN-1.*

 ***All steps (all functions) are implemented in the assignment, extra information are as below.***